What’s a hardiness zone and how do I find mine?

 For successful gardening, seeds must be planted at the right time.
 Knowing the last average frost date for your area will help you to determine just when to start those seeds, whether indoors or out.

-The Urban Farmer has a great schedule so that you can determine just when to plant.
-Find it here.
-They have several other very useful calculators, so that you can determine how much seed you’ll need, how much yield to expect, how much to plant, and more.
+The Urban Farmer has several very useful calculators, so that you can determine how much seed you’ll need, how much yield to expect, how much to plant, and more.
 Find those here.

 Knowing your first average frost date for the fall is important, too.
 In my Zone 6 garden, the last average frost date in the spring is May 21st, and the first average frost date in the fall is September 24th.
 That leaves me an average 126 frost-free days for growing.